navad/dockerim/README.md

 * `dockerim run ...` Intercepts `docker run` command and updates the current container variable accordingly

 * `dockerim set` - Sets/Overrides the current container id.
+This can be either a complete new docker container id.
+    - `dockerim set 48646005b86e` would set the current container to be `48646005b86e`
-This can be either a complete new docker container id, eg: `dockerim set 48646005b86e` or by a `docker ps` index, eg: `dockerim set 0` would set the current container id to first container found in a `docker ps` list
+    - `dockerim set 0` would set the current container id to first container found when running `docker ps`

 * `dockerim bash [id]` - Starts an interactive bash session inside the current container or given id